-Trundle Manor looks, from the outside, like any other house in the neighborhood of Swissvale near Pittsburgh - except for the coffin on the porch.
+Trundle Manor looks, from the outside, like any other house in the neighborhood of Swissvale near Pittsburgh - except for the coffins on the porch.
 But the inside is filled with a wide assortment of oddities that have drawn tourists from all over the country.
-In 2010, the Pittsburgh Post-Gazette took a tour of the house, posting a video to its website.

-“Anton Miriello and Rachel Rech have turned the place into a home so macabre it would make the Addams Family envious," the Post-Gazette noted.
+“Anton Miriello and Rachel Rech have turned the place into a home so macabre it would make the Addams Family envious,” noted one newspaper story on the site.

 Also an artists’ residence, tours of Trundle Manor are by appointment only.
 Call 412-916-5544 to arrange a visit.

 During the warmer months, the macabre menagerie of Trundle Manor hits the road in the operator’s ‘52 Dodge “Creep Rod,” named Trixy, with Trundle Manor’s Traveling Creepshow.
 The spectacle sees them set up a striped circus tent full of vintage sideshow wonders and bring a little slice of their creepy world to unsuspecting patrons.

 Know Before You Go

 From downtown Pittsburgh: Take the Parkway East towards Monroeville.
 After the Squirrel Hill Tunnels, take exit 77-Swissvale.
 After the exit, turn left onto Braddock Ave, left onto Westmoreland Ave, and right onto Columbia Ave.
 Trundle Manor is on the corner of Columbia and Juniata St.There is no set price for entry, however they require some sort of donation.
 Donations can be cash, liquor, or an oddity of your own.